 Summary of Research

 The Tsimane’ are an indigenous group living in Amazonian Bolivia.
 Their traditional lifestyle – high pathogen loads, natural fertility, daily subsistence, small communities – arguably reveals some of the same selection pressures experienced throughout most of human evolutionary history; at the same time, many Tsimane’ are transitioning to a more Westernized lifestyle.
 As such, we study the influence of socio-ecological conditions on social behavior, mental health, and various physical health outcomes assessed by a roaming medical team that also provides health care.
+We also test adaptive hypotheses and measure the strength and direction of selection on phenotypic traits.

 - Prof. Dr. Paul Hooper, Santa Fe Institute